 What is product management?

-This is where product management can come in handy, as it is an organisational tool that can be used to streamline every aspect of a product’s lifecycle; from development, to pricing potential.
+This is where product management can come in handy, as it is an organizational tool that can be used to streamline every aspect of a product’s lifecycle; from development to pricing potential.
 The core focus is the consumer and a product manager will do everything they can to ensure that customer needs are fully met so that you can provide the best products possible.

 Four types of product manager roles

-- Product Owner - The product owner will manage the functions necessary during product development, including minimising engineering backlog and facilitating communications between teams and stakeholders.
+- Product Owner - The product owner will manage the functions necessary during product development, including minimizing engineering backlog and facilitating communications between teams and stakeholders.